 Just about every food is available in a low-fat version.
 Sounds nice, but it doesn’t help you control your weight.
 Your body needs fat to function and feel satiated.
 Cutting out fat in an effort to lose weight can leave you grouchy, hungry, and none-the-slimmer.

-Focus on including plenty of healthy fat in every meal such as: Avocado, Olive oil, Nuts, Chicken, Fish.
+Focus on including plenty of healthy fat in every meal such as Avocado, Olive oil, Nuts, Chicken, and Fish.